bubbletax/.github/profile/README.md

 ## 💡 How to Get Involved or Trust Us

-- Explore the [BubbleTax website](https://bubbletax.de/?utm_source=github&utm_medium=org_profile&utm_campaign=link) to try the tool and see reports.
+- Explore the [BubbleTax website](https://bubbletax.de/?utm_source=github&utm_medium=org_profile&utm_campaign=link) to view example reports and core functionality.
-- We encourage feedback: feature requests, bug reports, edge‑cases matter a lot.
+- Open feedback is welcomed: feature requests, bug reports, real‑world edge cases matter.
-- All calculations are *assistive*, not legal‑advice.
-Use at your own risk; review results appropriately.
+- Our calculations assist; they do **not** constitute legal or tax advice.
+Use with discretion.

 ---

 > ✉️ Connect with us:
 > Email / Issues / GitHub Discussions.
-Let us know what works, what doesn’t, or what you’d like to see next.
+Let us know what works, what doesn’t, or what features you’d like to see.

 ---